golang/tools/internal/mcp/design/design.md

 ```

 Additionally, client and server sessions can be configured with automatic
 keepalive behavior.
-If set to a non-zero value, this duration defines an
+If the `KeepAlive` option is set to a non-zero duration,
+it defines an
 interval for regular "ping" requests.
 If the peer fails to respond to pings
 originating from the keepalive check, the session is automatically closed.